 |Female population aged 15-49||Mean age at first sexual intercourse||Mean age at birth of first child||Total fertility rate||% use of modern contraceptive methods among married women|

 Accessibility & prescription status

 In Turkey, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
-Since 2014, however, there has been no LNG EC product available in Turkey.
+In 2014, ECEC was informed of the discontinuation of LNG EC products in Turkey.
+However, this does not seem to be the case in 2018.
 UPA EC is only available by prescription from pharmacies as of May 2014, although anecdotal data suggests that it is sometimes sold without a prescription.

 Physicians are the sole health care professionals who are authorized to provide or prescribe LNG EC and to prescribe UPA EC.

 “Oral Kontrasepsiyon Kilavuzu,” published in 2012 by the Turkish Society of Obstetrics and Gynecology, includes information on LNG EC among other contraceptive methods.
 Additionally, the WHO medical eligibility criteria wheel for contraceptive use, 2008 update, published in 2009 by the World Health Organization’s Department of Reproductive Health and Research, is used to guide EC use in Turkey.

 |Ever use of EC among married women||EC use in the last 12 months||% with no prescription||Repeated use of EC in last 12 months|

 1 United Nations Department of Economic and Social Affairs, Population Division.
 World Population Prospects: The 2010 Revision.
 New York, 2011.

 2 Durex Global Sex Survey Results 2005.
 Retrieved 20 June 2013, from http://www.durex.com/en-jp/sexualwellbeingsurvey/documents/gss2005result.pdf.